Cute suitcases for tweens, wheelies, rucksacks, and overnight bags tweens will love

 Disclosures: We are participants in the Amazon Associates Program and other affiliate programs that earn us a commission if a qualifying purchase is made.

 You’ll find often there’s a big trade-off between weight and style features.
-Whist rolling wheels and extendable handlebars are great, they make the luggage heavier, the same with much more durable materials.
+Whilst rolling wheels and extendable handlebars are great, they make the luggage heavier, the same with much more durable materials.

 The main types of luggage to consider are: